bobbingwide/oik-dates/readme.txt

 == Changelog ==
+= 0.2.1 =
+* Changed: Support PHP 8.1 and PHP 8.2,[github bobbingwide oik-dates issues 2]
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 0.2.0 =
 * Fixed: Correct case of timePicker.css,[github bobbingwide oik-dates issues 1]
 * Tested: With WordPress 5.5.1 and WordPress Multi Site